-(b) Concentration of loans and advances to banks
+(a) Concentration of loans and advances to banks

-As at 31 December 2013 the Bank has two financial institutions (2012: nil), whose balances exceed 10% of equity.
-The gross value of this balance as at 31 December 2013 is KGS 849,961 thousand (2012: nil).
+As at 31 December 2014 the Bank has no financial institutions (2013: two financial institutions), whose balances exceed 10% of equity.
+The gross value of these balances as at 31 December 2013 is KGS 849,961 thousand.

-(c) Analysis of movements in the impairment allowance
+(b) Analysis of movements in the impairment allowance